Star Wars: The Clone Wars brings us awesome Mace Windu in Friday's episode

 With that, the first four-episode arc of The Clone Wars' final season comes to an end.
 The next begins on March 20 and will reveal what former Padawan Ahsoka Tano has been up to since she left the Jedi Order in season 5.
 Check out my recap that day.

-Discuss: Star Wars: The Clone Wars episode 4 recap: The Republic strikes back
+Discuss: Star Wars: The Clone Wars episode 4 recap: The Jedi and their troops strike back

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.